agentlang-ai/agentlang-docs/docs/tutorial.md

 A common feature required by bloggers is the ability to categorize blog posts.
 There might be a set of categories that come predefined - like "technology", "travel" etc. Users should be able to create their own categories as well.
-A category can be represented by the entity shown below:
+A category may be represented by the entity shown below:

 ```clojure
 (entity :Category